Donfyffe/openpilotopkr/README.md

    - **Standstill Resume Alternative:** Some model like DH Genesis need this for Auto Resume at Stop.
    - **Depart Chime At Resume:** work with show stop line, will play chime when light change to green or lead car start moving.
    - **Use Cruise Button Spamming:** SCC set speed is changed up and down automatically. turn on to use many functions related to auto speed control.
-   - **Button Spamming Level:** set how aggresive buttom spamming is adjusted, 0 - 16. (this affects acceleration & deceleration with speed limit change).
+   - **Button Spamming Level:** set how aggresive button spamming is adjusted, 0 - 16. (this affects acceleration & deceleration with speed limit change).
    - **CruiseSet With RoadLimitSpeed:** set SCC max speed based on road speed limit, independent of OPKR Navi/OSM info.
    - **Cruiseset RoadLimitSpd Ofs:** speed offset for above RoadLimitSpeed.
    - **Cruise Start Mode:** Set your custom Cruise mode when boot.
 There are 6 modes.
 (OpenpilotStock/Dist+Curv/Dist/Curv/Oneway/CamSpeed)